AguaClara/SWOT/AguaClara Water Treatment Plant Design/Energy Dissipation and Velocity Gradients/EDR_G_Design.md

 ## Straight pipe (wall shear)
-The average energy dissipation rate, $ \bar\varepsilon$, in a control volume with residence time $\theta$ is
+The average energy dissipation rate, $\bar\varepsilon$, in a control volume with residence time $\theta$ is
 $$ \bar\varepsilon = \frac{gh_{\rm{L}}}{\theta} $$

-The residence time can be expressed as a function of length and velocity.
+The residence time can be expressed as a function of length and average velocity.
 $$ \theta = \frac{L}{\bar v}  $$

 For straight pipe flow the only head loss is due to wall shear and thus we have the Darcy Weisbach equation.